England dare to dream after Belgium World Cup heroics

 "It's pointless about us even thinking about what might happen after tomorrow's game.
 We're focusing on tomorrow's performance and then maybe things will fall into place."

-Southgate used England's shock defeat to tiny Iceland in the last 16 at Euro 2016 as a warning not to get carried away.
+Southgate used England's shock defeat to tiny Iceland in the last 16 at Euro 2016 as a warning.

 England scored eight goals in their opening two matches, beating Tunisia 2-1 with a late Kane goal before thrashing Panama 6-1.
-They then lost 1-0 to Belgium as Southgate made wholesale changes.
+They then lost 1-0 to Belgium as Southgate made wholesale changes after they had already qualified.

-Kane, the tournament's top marksman with five goals in two matches, will be desperate to get back on the scoresheet as he hunts the Golden Boot.
+Kane, the tournament's top marksman with five goals in two matches, was rested against Panama and will be desperate to get back on the scoresheet as he hunts the Golden Boot.

 Dele Alli is fully fit and could return in midfield after missing the past two games, but Colombia star James Rodriguez remains a doubt.